Kavindra Chaudhary

 Kavindra Chaudhary is an Indian politician, farmer, and a member of the 18th Uttar Pradesh Assembly from the Kaptanganj Assembly constituency of Basti district.
 He is a member of the Samajwadi Party.

-Early life
+Early life and education

-Kavindra Chaudhary was born on 22 February 1992 in Sant Kabir Nagar district, Uttar Pradesh, to a Hindu family of Ram Prasad Chaudhary.
+Kavindra Chaudhary was born on 22 February 1992 in Jigina village, Sant Kabir Nagar district of Uttar Pradesh, to a Hindu family of Ram Prasad Chaudhary.
 He married Sweta Verma on 15 November 2017, and they have one child.

+He attained Diploma in Management degree from Institute Of Management Research & Technology in 2017.

+Political career

+Chaudhary has inherited a legacy in politics.
+His father, Ram Prasad Chaudhary, served as an MLA from the Kaptanganj (Assembly constituency) for five consecutive terms and was also a minister in the Mayawati cabinet.
+He is currently serving as Member of Parliament (MP) from the Basti Lok Sabha constituency.

+He started his political career in 2022 elections, he was elected MLA from Kaptanganj Assembly constituency as a member of Samajwadi Party.
+He defeated his nearest candidate Chandra Prakash Shukla (Bhartiya Janata Party) by a huge margin of 24,179 (11.2%) votes.